Jesse Winker Player Props: Brewers vs. Diamondbacks

 Jesse Winker At The Plate

+- He has hit a long ball in one of 43 games, and in 0.7% of his plate appearances.

-- Winker has had an RBI in nine games this year (21.4%), including four multi-RBI outings (9.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Winker has had an RBI in 10 games this year (23.3%), including five multi-RBI outings (11.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.